 The foundation for topological material discovery in 3D solid-state materials was most firmly established in 2006, when several independent groups predicted the existence of 3D TIs.
-In 3D TIs, the bulk topology is characterized by a 3D $\mathbb{Z}_{2}$ invariant, and each surface exhibits an unpaired (anomalous) twofold cone~\cite{FuKaneMele,FuKaneInversion,Moore3DTI,QHZ,Roy3DTI}.
-In particular, Fu and Kane crucially recognized that if a 3D TI is also symmetric under the exchange of spatial coordinates [\emph{i.e.} under spatial inversion ($\mathcal{I}$) or parity symmetry], then its $\mathbb{Z}_{2}$ invariant could simply be deduced from the bulk parity eigenvalues of the occupied bands at the $\mathcal{T}$-invariant ${\bf k}$ (TRIM) points~\cite{FuKaneInversion}.
+In 3D TIs, the bulk topology is characterized by a 3D $\mathbb{Z}_{2}$ invariant, and each surface exhibits an unpaired (anomalous) twofold Dirac cone~\cite{FuKaneMele,FuKaneInversion,MooreBalents,QHZ,Roy3DTI}.
+In particular, Fu and Kane crucially recognized that if a 3D TI is also symmetric under the exchange of spatial coordinates -- known as spatial inversion ($\mathcal{I}$) or parity symmetry -- then the $\mathbb{Z}_{2}$ invariant can simply be deduced from the bulk parity eigenvalues of the occupied bands at the $\mathcal{T}$-invariant ${\bf k}$ (TRIM) points~\cite{FuKaneInversion}.
 Because the integral formulation of the 3D $\mathbb{Z}_{2}$ invariant is even more mathematically and computationally intensive than its 2D counterpart~\cite{FuKaneMele,FuKaneInversion,QHZ}, it provided little help towards predicting 3D TI phases in real materials.
-Conversely, the Fu-Kane parity criterion immediately provided a simple recipe for discovering centrosymmetric 3D TIs: generalizing the earlier link between TI phases and band inversion recognized by BHZ, Fu and Kane predicted 3D TI phases in insulating compounds with odd numbers of band inversions at TRIM points between bands with opposite parity eigenvalues.
+Conversely, the Fu-Kane parity criterion immediately provided a simple recipe for discovering centrosymmetric 3D TIs: generalizing the earlier link between TI phases and band inversion recognized by Bernevig, Hughes, and Zhang, Fu and Kane predicted 3D TI phases in insulating compounds with odd numbers of band inversions at TRIM points between bands with opposite parity eigenvalues.
 Fu, Kane, and Mele then specifically proposed a band-inversion-driven 3D TI in Bi$_{1-x}$Sb$_{x}$ alloys, whose characteristic anomalous surface states were shortly afterwards measured in experiment~\cite{CavaHasanTI,BiSbScienceKane} [Fig.~\ref{fig:3DTI}(a)].
 In the following years, more idealized 3D TI phases were identified in Bi$_2$Se$_3$ [\icsdweb{42545}, SG 166 ($R\bar{3}m$)], Bi$_2$Te$_3$ [\icsdweb{617192}, SG 166 ($R\bar{3}m$)], Sb$_2$Te$_3$ [\icsdweb{193346}, SG 166 ($R\bar{3}m$)], and Bi$_{2-\delta}$Ca$_{\delta}$Se$_3$ crystals~\cite{BiSeXia,BiTeHsieh,BiTeSCZ,TunableTIZahid,Sb2Te3JunctionExp,Sb2Te3SurfaceSC} [Fig.~\ref{fig:3DTI}(b)].
-While the above 3D TI phases were initially observed in angle-resolved photoemission spectroscopy (ARPES) probes~\cite{ARPESReviewYulin,ARPESReviewHongDing}, anomalous Dirac-cone surface states in 3D TIs were subsequently confirmed through quasiparticle interference (QPI) in scanning-tunneling microscopy (STM) experiments~\cite{YazdaniQPI3DTI}.
+These 3D TI phases were initially observed in angle-resolved photoemission spectroscopy (ARPES) experiments~\cite{ARPESReviewYulin,ARPESReviewHongDing}, and anomalous Dirac-cone surface states in 3D TIs were subsequently confirmed through quasiparticle interference in scanning tunneling microscopy (STM) experiments~\cite{YazdaniQPI3DTI}.